mithril-security/blindbox/docs/docs/concepts/Trusted_Execution_Environments.md

 ### Trusted Computing Base (TCB)

-??? note "What is the TCB?"
+??? abstract "What is the TCB?"

 	<font size="3">
 	Normally, when you run an application on a computer, you **need to trust multiple elements**: the application itself, the operating system, the hypervisor and the hardware.
 This doesn't mean we "*trust*" them in the everyday sense of the word - this means that our application could be affected by a bug or vulnerability in these elements.
 These trusted elements make up what we call the **Trusted Computing Base** or TCB of our application.